rioualen/gene-regulation/doc/dependencies.rst

 BWA
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-BWA is designed for short
+BWA is designed for short reads alignment.

 `BWA <http://bio-bwa.sourceforge.net/>`__ is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.